 Russell wrapped the beaded image around a large drum that rotates slowly with an overhead light to simulate the sun.
 This "sun" projects shadows on the cylinder sides--shadows intentionally omitted in the beadwork.
 Many old beliefs contend that a person without a shadow is a ghost paying a visit, as the spirit world has no shadow.
 If Four Seasons of Water is born of the spirit world then the artificial lighting will bring it into the realm of earthly existence.

 In 2019 Russell donated his completed work to the Island County Museum where it is on permanent display in the Native People Exhibit.

 Russell once posted that the Four Seasons of Water is the ultimate form of intense, slow art.
 "When folks come to see my work in progress, it is hard to explain the depth of involvement that cannot be stitched into the fabric," Russell states.
 "Every morning I would scan the weather charts to see where and how much water is predicted to fall over the next 36 hours.
 I also checked a national web page for drought conditions.
 It is not my intent to control water, but to learn as much as possible about it.
 Like watching animal behavior, I observe and consider."
 His powerful message through art is building awareness of the need for clean water on our planet--one bead at a time.

 Russell taught himself to bead as a teenager in the '60s.
 He attended college, raced bicycles, got married and had a small family--then he returned to beading.
-Most of his adult life has been lived in the absence of television--Russell is an avid reader and has read a large amount of books covering the subjects of ancient religions, shamanism and even modern neurology.
+Most of his adult life has been in the absence of television.
+Russell is an avid reader and has read many books covering the subjects of ancient religions, shamanism and even modern neurology.
 His intellect and compassion for our planet can be witnessed in the beautiful bead work he creates.

 "Russell Morton's beadwork was inspiring.
 Thanks"